 My research agenda derives from a critical concern in Islamic Studies: What is the meaning of Islamic modernity?
 What is the concrete historical content of the changes that occurred during the modern period in the Muslim world?
 What is the relationship between tradition and modernity?
 How do Muslims view modernity?
 Specifically, my investigation focuses on the ideologies of Islamic revival and reform in nineteenth and twentieth centuries Morocco.

-My forthcoming book, Old Texts, New Practices: Islamic Reform in Modern Morocco inquires into the composition, function, and meaning of Islamic tradition, and by extension into the larger question of the relationship between tradition and historical change.
+My first book, Old Texts, New Practices: Islamic Reform in Modern Morocco inquires into the composition, function, and meaning of Islamic tradition, and by extension into the larger question of the relationship between tradition and historical change.
 The book focuses on a project of Islamic reform initiated by al-Mahdi al-Wazzani (1849-1923), a prominent nineteenth century Moroccan religious scholar.

 Expanding my research into the colonial period, my next book will be an intellectual biography of a twentieth century Moroccan reformist scholar, Muhammad al-Hajwi (1874-1956).

 I enjoy traveling the world.
 Naturally, I have traveled extensively in the Middle East, trekking in Jordan and Morocco, spending summer breaks in Cairo and Istanbul and diving in Sinai.
 I enjoy camping, hiking, and working out.
 I look forward to more hiking vacations now that I have moved from the blizzards of the Northeast to the generally pleasant temperatures of the South!

 History 275 – The Making of the Modern Middle East

 History 276 – Re-Making of the Twentieth-Century Middle East

 History 300 – The Historian’s Craft: Methods and Approaches to Historical Investigation

 History 475 – Colonial Encounters in North Africa